Learning by Doing: The Case of Online Lending: Proofs

-\myth{ \textit{For the hybrid architecture with a monotone decreasing demand elasticity, there exists a unique optimal policy $(\BFy^*,\BFd^*)$ with the following structure:} \begin{itemize} \item[] \textit{(a) If $x_0<\bar{x}$, the lender keeps increasing the repayment amounts $y_t$ in each period $t$ as long as the consumer repays her loans, and stops lending if the consumer defaults.
+\myth{ \textit{Under monotone decreasing demand elasticity, there exists a unique optimal policy $(\BFy^*,\BFd^*)$ with the following structure:} \begin{itemize} \item[] \textit{(a) If $x_0<\bar{x}$, the lender keeps increasing the repayment amounts $y_t$ in each period $t$ as long as the consumer repays her loans, and stops lending if the consumer defaults.
 The infinite sequence of (potential) repayment amounts $\{y_t, t=0,1,2,\ldots\}$ is strictly increasing to a limit $\bar{x}$ defined by equation (\ref{eq_bar_x_dr_1}). } \item[] \textit{(b) If $x_0\geq \bar{x}$, the optimal policy is to set the repayment amount at $y_t=x_0$ in each period with a fixed discount rate $d^*$.} \end{itemize} }

 The proof is similar to the proof of Theorem \ref{them_explore_exploit} (Appendix \ref{proof_them_explore_exploit_1}).
 We first establish the existence and uniqueness of the solution to the Bellman equation as in Lemma \ref{lemma_existence_uniquenss}: since both controls are bounded and the discount factor $\rho\in(0,1)$, there exists a unique solution to the Bellman equation.
 We next show that if the repayment amounts $y_t$ satisfy $ y_{t} = y_{t-1} = x_{t}$, then the optimal policy sets $y_{k} = x_{k}$ for all subsequent periods with $d_k=d^*$.
-If $y^*_{t}=x_t$, then $x_{t}$ maximizes the Bellman equation in period $t$: \myeq{J(x_t) \ = \ \max_{y_t\in[x_t,u),d_t\in(0,\rho)} \ \ { x_t-s(d_t) d_t y_t+\rho s(d_t) \dfrac{1-F(y_t)}{1-F(x_t)}J(y_t) }.} Now, the Bellman equation for period $t+1$ is the same as for period $t$.
+If $y^*_{t}=x_t$, then $x_{t}$ maximizes the Bellman equation in period $t$: \myeq{J(x_t) \ = \ \max_{y_t\in[x_t,u),d_t\in(0,\rho)} \ \ { x_t-s(d_t) d_t y_t+\rho s(d_t) \frac{1-F(y_t)}{1-F(x_t)}J(y_t) }.} Now, the Bellman equation for period $t+1$ is the same as for period $t$.
 Hence, $y=x_t$ also maximizes the Bellman equation for period $t+1$, so $y^*_{t+1}=y^*_{t}=x_{t}$.
 Further, when the repayment amount stabilizes at $x_t$, the lender's expected NPV is given by $\frac{1-s(d_t)d_t}{1-s(d_t)\rho}x_t$, with $d^*$ being the unique maximizer.
 The result now follows by forward induction.

 It follows that the optimal repayment amounts have to follow one of the same three structures ((1)-(3)) we identified in Appendix \ref{proof_them_explore_exploit_1}.
 The following Lemma, analogous to Lemma \ref{lemma_constant_structure3_nopt} in Appendix \ref{proof_them_explore_exploit_1}, shows that the optimal repayment amounts must be strictly increasing.
 We then show that the limit of the repayment amounts must be $\bar{x}$.